The department offers concentrations in government, world politics and public policy as follows:

 329F Authoritarian Politics.

 Consideration of the origins and underpinnings of authoritarian rule.
 Examines variation in the formal and informal institutions of authoritarian systems as well as the conditions under which transition may take place.
 Emphasis on critical reading of a growing theoretical and empirical literature in order to gain an understanding the particular problems posed within and by authoritarian regimes.
 (Writing-intensive.)
+(Oral Presentations.)
 Prerequisite, one 200-level course in comparative politics or international relations.
 Maximum enrollment, 20.
-Lee.
+Rivera.

 363S Poverty and Development.